-Jodi Whitaker (Ph.D., Ohio State University, 2013) joined the Department of Communication at the University of Arizona in the fall of 2014.
+Jodi Whitaker (MA, University of Michigan) joined the Department of Communication at the University of Arizona in the fall of 2014.
 Her program of research focuses on media effects, aggression and violence in the media, and selective exposure to new media.
 She specializes in research on video games.
 Her current research projects examine the interaction of beliefs, attitudes, and emotions on attraction to violent video games; the effects of long-exposure or "binge" media consumption; and the effects of emerging interactive technology such as the Oculus Rift.
 Her research has been published in both communication and social psychology journals, including Communication Research, Psychological Science, and Social Psychological and Personality Science.
 She teaches courses in media effects, video game research, persuasive speaking, and media violence.

 Areas of Study

 - Media Effects

 Velez, J., Greitmeyer, T., Whitaker, J. L., Ewoldsen, D. R., & Bushman, B. J. (In press).
 Violent video games and reciprocity norms: The attenuating effects of cooperation and game play on subsequent aggression.
 Communication Research.

 Whitaker, J. L., Melzer, A., Steffgen, G., & Bushman, B. J. (2013).
 The allure of the forbidden: Breaking taboos, frustration, and attraction to violent games.
 Psychological Science, 4, 507-513.

 Whitaker, J. L., & Bushman, B. J. (2012).
 "Remain calm.
 Be kind": Effects of relaxing video games on aggressive and prosocial behavior.
 Social Psychological and Personality Science, 3, 88-92.